ufuayk/Genius-Start-Page/README.md

 - `:duckduckgo [search query]` - Searches the specified query on DuckDuckGo.
 - `:yandex [search query]` - Searches the specified query on Yandex.
 - `:bing [search query]` - Searches the specified query on Bing.
+- `:ask [search query]` - Searches the specified query on Ask.
 - `:yahoo [search query]` - Searches the specified query on Yahoo.
 - `:wiki [search query]` - Searches the specified query on Wikipedia.
-- `:yt [search query]` - Searches the specified query on YouTube.
+- `:youtubet [search query]` - Searches the specified query on YouTube.
 - `[default search]` - If no command is used, the query will be searched on Google.

 ### ➕ Calculation Command
 - `!calculate [expression]` - Calculates the mathematical expression and displays the result.

 ### 📦 Redirect Commands
 - `!youtube` - Redirects to YouTube.